The Benefits of GRP Roofing for Long-Lasting Repairs

 What is GRP Roofing?

-GRP stands for Glass Reinforced Plastic—a composite material made from polyester resin reinforced with fine strands of glass.
-When applied properly, it forms a seamless, waterproof layer that is both lightweight and extremely tough.
+GRP stands for Glass Reinforced Plastic.
+It is a composite material made from polyester resin reinforced with fine strands of glass.
+When applied correctly, it creates a seamless, waterproof layer that is both lightweight and incredibly tough.
+Originally used in the marine industry, GRP has proven effective in withstanding the elements on flat roofs.

 Why GRP Roofing is Ideal for Repairs